bo0rsh201/borssh/README.md

 ![intro](https://raw.githubusercontent.com/bo0rsh201/borssh/asserts/record.gif)

-to make your borssh work the same way you need to add something like
+to make your borssh work the same way (on simple "ssh" command call), you need to add something like
 ```
 ssh () {
         if [ "$#" -eq 1 ]; then